sahib/brig/docs/roadmap.rst

 A certain amount of first user input should be collected to see if the direction we're going is valid.

+ ..  role:: strikethrough

-*Gateway:* Provide a built-in (and optional) http server, that can »bridge« between the internal ipfs network and people that use a regular browser.
+*Gateway:* :strikethrough:`Provide a built-in (and optional) http server, that can »bridge« between the internal ipfs network and people that use a regular browser.
-Instances that run on a public server can then provide hyperlinks of files to non-brig users.
+Instances that run on a public server can then provide hyperlinks of files to non-brig users.` *Done as of version 0.3.0.*

 *Shelf instances:* Special instaces of brig, that operate automatically and are meant to be run on public servers.
 They can be used to exchange data between